julien-conan/devblog/README.md

 ---

 ## Google Analytics
+The website support basic Google Analytics.
-Change `trackingId` in `gatsby-config.js` at `gatsby-plugin-google-analytics` plugin
+`trackingId` configuration relies in `gatsby-config.js` at `gatsby-plugin-google-analytics` plugin

 ---

+## Points of views are my own
-I hope you will build a great website with Delog.
-If you like it please spread the word, Feel free to contribute and raise a pull request :)
+I hope you enjoyed passing by.
+If you like it please spread the word, also feel free to contribute and raise a pull request :)

-For issues,feedback on enhancement or sharing your new awesome website built with delog.
-[Create New Issue](https://github.com/W3Layouts/gatsby-starter-delog/issues/new) Here
+For issues,feedback on enhancement or sharing : [Create New Issue](https://github.com/julien-conan/devblog/issues/new)

 ---

 ## Roadmap
-We are maintaining future task in [Github Project](https://github.com/W3Layouts/gatsby-starter-delog/projects/1), even though most changes are instantaious.
-We try keep them posted here.
+I am maintaining the website and will make the effort to relate all interesting stuff I have learned from my profesionnel experiences in development.
+Since it has been more than eight years, I still have many articles to write.
+2021 will be the year for this challenge.
+You will be able to follow my progression on the Github participation graph more or less.
+I will try to keep changes posted here : [Github Project](https://github.com/julien-conan/devblog/projects/1), even though most changes are instantaious.
+First things first, after continuous articles flow will be the time to continue the feature about Disqus in order to give you some freedom of speech, and better interaction.
+Thank you for your time !
+You can buy me a coffee at : https://www.buymeacoffee.com/jconan

 ---